 Children who may suffer from severe allergic reactions, i.e. nut allergies, will also have been notified to us by their parents.
-Epi-Pens will be available in the teacher's cupboard within the classroom.
-The EpiPen should accompany the child at lunchtime - inside and out.
-A list of those members of staff trained to give Epi-Pen is available from the school office.
+Auto Adrenaline Injectors (e.g. Epi-Pens/Jext pens) will be available in the teacher's cupboard within the child's classroom.
+The auto injector should accompany the child at playtimes, lunchtime - inside and out, PE lessons and after-school clubs.
+All staff members are trained annually in how to administer auto injector pens.